 Some of our programs include:

-- Bereavement Service: We offer support to the family of the deceased for 18 months or longer after death to help them cope with their pain and loss.
+- Bereavement services.
+We offer support to family members of the deceased for 18 months or longer after death to help them cope with their pain and loss.

 - Veteran-to-Veteran Recognition.
 We honor patients who have served our country by providing veteran volunteers from the same military branch who visit and present them with appreciation plaques.

 - Music therapy.
 This specialized therapy helps hospice patients relax and reduce their pain.
 It also helps patients with Alzheimer's or dementia express themselves when they can no longer speak.

 - Nurse practitioners, registered nurses, and licensed practical nurses